 The truth is, Google is looking to wipe out ALL content from the SERPs if it has been “engineered” to rank well by optimizing the content for a specific phrase or two.
 When you read this type of web content, you can easily spot phrases that seem a little out of place, or forced, or repeated several times throughout the article.
 Using a keyword phrase 3 to 5 times every 100 words within an article is just not natural.
 It used to be that Google wanted these “hints” to tell it what a page was about, but today, it considers this type of keyword focused content as spam.

 Web Content Studio was created at the end of 2008, beginning of 2009 to help webmasters create content a different way – a way that mimics natural writers.

 Natural Writers Don’t Write About a Keyword Phrase, They Write About a Theme or Topic

-Suppose you as webmaster identify the phrase “how does insulin work” as one to target.
+Suppose you identify the phrase “how does insulin work” as one go want to rank for.

 These are the theme words and phrases that would be REQUIRED in an authoritative article on the TOPIC “How does insulin work”.

 In one method, you concentrate on one main keyword phrase (OK, you sprinkle in synonyms as well), whereas in the other, you concentrate on the topic.

 When a journalist is given a brief for a new article in a magazine, do you think they are told to write around the phrase “blue widgets”?
 Or is it more likely they’ll be told to write an article on “how blue widgets make our lives so much easier”.
 See how the first one is keyword-focused, and the second one is theme (or topic) focused?

 This is how you need to start thinking about content.

 Google Bought the Technology for Analyzing Web Pages to Find the Topic